RobsonAndraDev/todolist-api-nodejs/README.md

 # TODO List Rest API
 This is a nodejs rest API, that was built by study away.
 The goal is to use this API as backend from some differents of frontend applications.
+This API use mongodb as database and express to handler http requests.

 ## Usage